 UK companies operating in European Economic Area (EEA) countries will need to meet regulations in those countries.

-Recognition of UK audit qualifications in EEA states
+Recognition of UK audit qualifications in EEA countries

 UK audit firms auditing EEA companies

-If you expect to sign an audit report for an EEA company after the UK leaves the EU:
+You may not be able to sign an audit report for an EEA company after the day the UK leaves the EU.

-- check if you can with the competent authority in the country where the company is incorporated
+You’ll need to check with the competent authority in the country where the company is incorporated:

-- check what steps you need to take for your audit opinion to be valid
+- what steps you need to take for your audit opinion to be valid

-You may need to resign as auditor if no practical steps are available.
+You may need to resign as auditor if your audit opinion will not be valid.

-Third-country auditors of non-EEA firms listed on EEA-regulated market
+Third country auditors of non-EEA firms listed on EEA regulated markets

 Businesses treated as public interest entities